dwyfrequency/gratlist/README.md

 - Create basic design layout with figma
 - Break up design into components
 - May want to make the button a seperate component - I'll want to have an add, modify, and delete
+- I want to add an X icon to my GratListItem, onClick this will delete it from the list.

 ## Table of Contents